JoanEsquivel/quickpizza/k6/learning-notes/charts-understanding.md

 2. **Timings** - Detailed timing breakdown of HTTP requests
 3. **Summary** - Statistical summary of all metrics

+## Understanding Percentiles (p90, p95, p99)

+Percentiles are crucial statistical measures that help you understand the distribution of your performance data.
+They tell you what percentage of your users experience a certain response time or better.

+### What Percentiles Mean:

+- **p90 (90th percentile)**: 90% of all requests were faster than this value, 10% were slower
+- **p95 (95th percentile)**: 95% of all requests were faster than this value, 5% were slower
+- **p99 (99th percentile)**: 99% of all requests were faster than this value, 1% were slower

+### Practical Example:
+If your p95 response time is 500ms, it means:
+- 95% of your users experienced response times of 500ms or faster
+- Only 5% of users experienced slower response times than 500ms

+### Why Percentiles Matter:
+- **Average** can be misleading due to outliers
+- **p95** represents the experience of most users (good target for SLAs)
+- **p99** captures worst-case scenarios that affect user satisfaction
+- Higher percentiles help identify performance outliers and edge cases

+### Key Terms Explained:
+- **TTFB (Time To First Byte)**: How long before the server starts sending response data
+- **Virtual Users (VUs)**: Simulated users running your test script concurrently
+- **Iteration**: One complete execution of your test script by a virtual user
+- **SLA (Service Level Agreement)**: Performance targets you commit to meet
+- **Connection Pool**: Reusable network connections to improve efficiency
+- **SSL/TLS Handshake**: Security negotiation process for HTTPS connections

 ---

 # 1. OVERVIEW TAB